Top Attractions to See in Calaveras County

 Historic Downtown Murphys

-If this is your first visit to Calaveras County, you should absolutely visit downtown Murphys.
+If this is your first visit to Calaveras County, you should visit downtown Murphys.
 After all, it’s the most picturesque and a top Calaveras County attraction.
-Sure, Murphys Historic Hotel is an attraction in itself but there are many other points of interest.
-Take for example, the Peter L. Traver Building, the oldest stone building here.
-Formerly a general store then a bank, you can see the old vault door and vintage well containing what looks like gold coins.
-That’s not to mention the more than two dozen wine tasting rooms that operate in downtown Murphys.
-This includes tasting rooms for Aloria Vineyards, Hovey Winery, Newsome Harlow and much more.
-Of course, there are great boutique shops here like KCK Collectibles and Murphys Village Toy Store as well several dining options.
+Sure, the Murphy Historic Hotel is an attraction, but many other points of interest exist.
+For example, the Peter L. Traver Building is the oldest stone building here.
+Previously, it was a general store, then a bank, where you can see the old vault door and vintage well containing what looks like gold coins.
+That’s not to mention the more than two dozen wine tasting rooms in downtown Murphys.
+This includes tasting rooms for Aloria Vineyards, Hovey Winery, Newsome Harlow, and more.
+Of course, there are great boutique shops here, like KCK Collectibles and Murphys Village Toy Store, as well as several dining options.
 Like Angels Camp, historic Murphys is a California Historical Landmark.

 Related: 2023 Calaveras Grape Stomp